-I am Laughton Professor of Naval History in the Department of War Studies at King's College.
-After completing my research in the Department I taught at Bristol Polytechnic,(now the University of West of England), the Royal Naval Staff College, Greenwich, and the Royal Military Academy, Sandhurst.
-I am a Fellow of the Royal Historical Society and also Director of the Laughton Naval Unit housed in the Department.
+Andrew Lambert is Laughton Professor of Naval History in the Department of War Studies at King's College.
+After completing research in the Department he taught at Bristol Polytechnic,(now the University of West of England), the Royal Naval Staff College, Greenwich, and the Royal Military Academy, Sandhurst.
+He is a Fellow of the Royal Historical Society and also Director of the Laughton Naval Unit housed in the Department.
 In 2020 he was made a Fellow of Kings College London (FKC).

 - Naval history